Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Yankees' 4.01 team ERA ranks 12th across all league pitching staffs.

-- Yankees pitchers combine to surrender 164 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- The Yankees rank 20th in baseball in home runs surrendered (166 total, 1.2 per game).

-- In his last outing on Friday against the Tampa Bay Rays, the righty went 7 2/3 innings, allowing one earned run while surrendering three hits.
+- The right-hander last pitched on Saturday against the Tampa Bay Rays, when he tossed 6 2/3 innings, allowing one earned run while giving up six hits.

+- The 27-year-old has put up an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.